USDAForestService/fs-open-forest-platform/frontend/src/assets/content/umatilla/where-to-cut-your-tree/prohibited-areas.md

-Cut trees only within the national forest boundary and respet surrounding private property.
+Cut trees only within the national forest boundary and respect surrounding private property.
 ### No cutting or removing trees within:
 * 200 feet of Bluewood or Spout Springs Ski Areas, summer home sites, Tollgate Work Center, or Forest Service Guard Stations.
 * These specific areas of the Pomeroy Ranger District: